danaketh/StellarisDataParser/README.md

-# Stellaris Research Tree Generator
+# Stellaris Data Parser

-A Go console application that parses Stellaris technology and localization files to generate an interactive, multilingual HTML visualization of the complete tech tree, showing dependencies and prerequisites.
+A Go console application that parses Stellaris technology and localization files to generate JSON data files and icons for use with Docusaurus or other web applications.

 ## Features

 - **Automated Parsing**: Reads Stellaris technology files in the game's native format
-- **Multilingual Support**: Includes all 10 official Stellaris languages with a language switcher
+- **English Localization**: Extracts English names and descriptions for all technologies
 - **Dependency Resolution**: Automatically builds the complete dependency tree
-- **Interactive Visualization**:
-  - **Language Switcher**: Change between English, French, German, Spanish, Japanese, Korean, Polish, Russian, Simplified Chinese, and Brazilian Portuguese
-  - Click on any technology to see its prerequisites and what it unlocks
-  - Hover over technologies to see full descriptions
-  - Filter by research area (Physics, Society, Engineering)
+- **JSON Export**: Generates structured JSON files organized by research area
-  - Filter by tier
-  - Search technologies by name
-  - Toggle display of starting, rare, and dangerous technologies
-- **Beautiful UI**: Modern, space-themed interface with smooth animations
-- **Optimized Performance**: Separate JSON data files for faster loading
+- **Icon Conversion**: Converts technology icons from DDS to PNG format
+- **Metadata Generation**: Exports research areas, tiers, categories, and tree depth

 ## Installation